About the Metrics

 • ETH values typically show 5 decimals.

-• Fragments are shown rounded in the UI; calculations use exact fractional values.
+• Fragments are rounded in the UI; calculations use exact fractional values.

 • Percentages display to 2 decimals.